matthiask/django-prose-editor/README.rst

         experiments: { outputModule: true },
         externals: {
             "django-prose-editor/editor": "module django-prose-editor/editor",
+            "django-prose-editor/configurable": "module django-prose-editor/configurable",
         },
     }

-This makes rspack emit ES modules and preserves imports of ``django-prose-editor/editor`` in the output instead of trying to bundle the library.
+This makes rspack emit ES modules and preserves imports of ``django-prose-editor/editor`` and similar in the output instead of trying to bundle the library.

 Usage outside the Django admin